-Some causes of pain in a child’s legs are not serious and will go away on their own.
+Some causes of pain in a child’s legs are not severe and will go away independently.
 For example, growing pains are leg pains that occur from time to time, usually in children 3 to 10 years of age.

-The growing pains are usually brief, though recurring, and often occur in the calves or thighs at night.
+The growing pains are usually brief but recurring and often occur in the calves or thighs at night.

 Pain that is severe or rapidly getting worse

 When your child suddenly complains of severe leg pain, there are several possible causes.
 The pain may be due to an injury, such as a sprain or broken bone.